Eliepse/AEScript-Explode-Shape-Layer/README.md

 __Explode Shape Layer__ is an After Effects Script that allow you to extract shapes from a _shape layer_ to individual layers.

+To get the script, click the link : [Download the script](https://github.com/Eliepse/AfterEffectsScript-Explode-Shape-Layer/releases/latest)

 ## How to use it ?

 The usageis very simple: